Dataset Condensation with Distribution Matching: Comparison to More Baselines and Related Works

-In this section, we compare the data-efficiency of samples generated by our dataset condensation method to those generated by traditional generative models, namely VAE and GAN.
-Specifically, we choose the state-of-the-art DC-VAE \cite{parmar2021dual} and BigGAN \cite{brock2018large}.
-In addition, we also compare to a related generative model GMMN \cite{li2015generative} which aims to learn an image generator that can map a uniform distribution to real image distribution.
 We train these generative models on CIFAR10 dataset.
 ConvNets are trained on these synthetic images and then evaluated on real testing images.
 The results in \Cref{tab:vae_gan} verify that our method outperforms them by large margins, indicating that our synthetic images are more informative for training deep neural networks.
-The traditional generative methods, which aim to synthesize photo-realistic images, do not guarantee to generate informative training samples.
+The comparison to random baseline indicates that the images generated by traditional generative models are not more informative than randomly selected real images.